-My research addresses the inclusive development at the World Bank, the marginalization of feminist and postcolonial research in International Relations, White Saviorism in international development, as well as the inequalities supported by the institutionalized world order.
+My research addresses the marginalization of feminist and postcolonial research in International Relations, White Saviorism in international development, inclusive development at the World Bank, and the gendered, racial, colonial and class-related inequalities entrenched in the institutionalized world order.

 Recent publications (for a complete list, see Curriculum Vitae)

-2021.
+2022.
 “We are a community of practice, not a paradigm!
-How to meaningfully integrate gender and feminist approaches in IR syllabi“, International Studies Perspectives. https://doi.org/10.1093/isp/ekab009
+How to meaningfully integrate gender and feminist approaches in IR syllabi“, International Studies Perspectives.23(3): 229-248.

 2021.“Change and Stability at the World Bank: Translation of Inclusive Practices through Neoliberal Rationality.”
 Third World Quarterly, 42(2): 348-365.